travis-ci/docs-travis-ci-com/user/languages/r.md

 ```

 The best way to figure out what packages you may need is to look at the
-packages listed in the LaTeX error message and search for them on
+packages listed in the LaTeX error message and search for them on [CTAN][ctan].
-[CTAN](https://www.ctan.org/).
-Packages often have a `Contained in:` field that
+Packages often have a `Contained in:` field that indicates the package group
-indicates the package group you need to install.
+you need to install.

 ### Pandoc ###

 The default pandoc version installed is `1.15.2`.
 Alternative [pandoc
-releases](https://github.com/jgm/pandoc/releases) can be installed by setting
+releases][github 7] can be installed by setting the `pandoc_version` to the
-the `pandoc_version` to the desired version.
+desired version.

 ```yaml
 language: r